 Known releases:

-- V1.00 (1990) [UK], V1.00 (27-Feb-91) [UK] - V1.00 (28-Jan-91) [US]
+- V1.00 (1990) [UK], V1.00 (27-Feb-91) [UK] - V1.00 (28-Jan-91) [U.S.]

 TRIVIA: Originally released in 1987 on 8-bit platforms (C64/128, Spectrum) as PROJECT: STEALTH FIGHTER, there was heavy speculation from media and other sources surrounding a missing aircraft in the U.S. Air Force's numbering system, the F-19.
-It was speculated that the F-19 was the USAF's new "stealth bomber", which was widely rumoured at the time to be undetectable by radar due to its innovative design.
-MicroProse, through unclassified info. gleaned by owner Major "Wild Bill" Stealey and from other sources, produced PROJECT: STEALTH FIGHTER........the first stealth flight simulator, based on a number of educated guesses about what the new "stealth fighter" would be like when released.
-The F-19 remained hypothetical, however, and no such aircraft bearing the moniker was ever unveiled by the USAF.
+It was speculated that the F-19 was the U.S. Air Force's new "stealth bomber", which was widely rumoured at the time to be undetectable by radar due to its innovative design.

-In November 1988, the USAF finally unveiled their new stealth fighter, the F-117 Nighthawk.
+In November 1988, the U.S. Air Force finally unveiled their new stealth fighter as the F-117 Nighthawk.
 Shortly afterwards MicroProse released F-19 STEALTH FIGHTER for PC, the first enhanced 16-bit version of PROJECT: STEALTH FIGHTER.
-The 16-bit versions of the game (including the Amiga/Atari ST releases in 1990) incorporated the real life F-117 Nighthawk, as well as MicroProse's hypothetical F-19 Stealth Fighter. |
+The 16-bit versions of the game - including the Amiga/Atari ST releases in 1990 - incorporated the real-life F-117 Nighthawk, as well as MicroProse's hypothetical F-19 Stealth Fighter. |

 |